Methodology

 At our current site, we see almost 1,000 trick-or-treaters over the course of the evening, with over 200 an hour at our peak.
 Our high level of traffic means we have had to prioritize efficient counting methods, and in 2023, we introduced the handheld clicker to our technological arsenal.

-Our affiliate link to the clickers we use is available here, and any proceeds are invested in candy to further our data collection.
 The clickers are hot glued to scrap wood so they can be easily held in the analyst's lap or on an adjacent table.
 Small pieces of glass tile are labeled with the categories each year, and can be erased and updated depending on the points being tracked.

 Creating Easier-to-Audit Data